 To be on the safe side, stick with something that is USDA vegan-certified.

 5 - Figure Out Which Meals To Replace

-One thing many folks get wrong is to just use a standard vegan protein powder to replace a snack or meal.
+One thing many folks get wrong is to just use standard vegan protein powders for snack or meal replacement shake to lose weight.
 While it may have enough grams of protein, it could be lacking in other essential nutrients.

 If you’re aiming to replace breakfast, lunch, or even dinner, then your shake needs to contain the right balance of macros as well as minerals and vitamins.

 Personally, I like flavored meal replacement shakes as I usually drink them on their own.
 However, if you’re looking to combine it with a green health smoothie, then an unflavored product might be the better choice.